For many of us, college is the first time in our lives when we first truly experience what it’s like to live on our own.

 Maneuvering this bicycle will prove to be a challenge though.
 This is one of the heavier comfort bikes and that can make it difficult to control at times.

-The Urban Coaster from Pure Cycles is the closest thing you’ll see to a bicycle built for cruising around town.
+The Urban Coaster from Pure Cycles is the 4th bike on this list and the closest thing you’ll see to a bicycle built for cruising around town.

-The bike frame has been designed in a way that you can cruise comfortably.
+The aluminum frame of the bike has been designed in a way that you can cruise comfortably.
 You can remain seated in an upright position for the duration of the ride and still have complete control over the bicycle.

 Because this bicycle is very lightweight, you don’t have to yank it around forcefully to get it in the direction you want to go to.

 Installed on this bicycle are some coaster brakes.
-The coaster brakes make sense on this bicycle because it comes to a full stop easily.
+The coaster brakes make sense on this bicycle because it comes to a full stop easily, giving you the stopping power you need.

 However, coaster brakes can be somewhat problematic if you aren’t completely used to them.
 If you get confused and panic while riding this bike, you may get into a minor accident if you are unable to disengage the coaster brakes right away.